cloud-hero/api-docs/index.html.md

 # Environments

-## Create a single server environment
+## Create single server environment

 > To createa a single server environment use this code: